 You do not even need to serialize your lower to sell it, although again it would be a good idea to do so.
 The ATF has stated that “firearm markings are only required by those who are licensed importers, licensed manufacturers, and those who make an NFA firearm for personal use.
 Those markings would be made the time of import, manufacture, or when an NFA firearm was made.
 Under Federal Law, no markings would be required in your circumstances.”

 This means that if you are wanting to sell a regular AR-15 rifle or pistol, you do not need a serial number.
 But that doesn’t mean you shouldn’t add a number on it anyways.
 Once you sell it, you will no longer know anything about it or have any control of it.
 Having a serial number can ensure you have either an FFL transfer or even a private purchase bill of sale, helping you to stay in the clear just in case.

 Start Your Next Lower Build with 80% Arms!

-Hopefully, you now have a little bit better understanding about 80% lower laws in New York and New Jersey.
+Hopefully, you now have a little bit better understanding about 80% lower laws in New York.
 Remember, state and federal laws are constantly changing so always perform your own research before beginning.

 If you are thinking of starting your next 80 lower build in New York, be sure to check out our full selection of 80% lower receivers.
 We are still shipping products to New York, but time may be limited as the state plans to vote on a bill that may ban the sale of lowers in January 2020.